Occupational Therapy

 Behavioural Optometrists

-Occupational Therapists (OTs) do not have expertise to assess and treat expressive and receptive language weaknesses and articulation difficulties.
-For example a child with receptive language weaknesses may not understand instructions at school or home.
-A child with expressive language weaknesses may not speak in a manner appropriate for their age or is unclear in their speech and hence difficult to understand.
+Occupational therapists do not have the expertise to assess and treat expressive and receptive language weaknesses or articulation difficulties.
+(A child with receptive language weaknesses may not understand instructions at school or home.
+A child with expressive language weaknesses may not speak in a manner appropriate for their age, or their speech may be unclear and difficult to understand.)

 OTs do not have expertise in treating children with stuttering problems.
-Speech Pathologists are a great assistance with stuttering problems in adults and children.
+Speech pathologists are a great assistance with stuttering problems in adults and children alike.